arabellas-craft/arabellas-craft.github.io/_posts/2025-12-12-history-of-chaos-magic.md

 permalink: history-of-chaos-magic
 ---

-Chaos magic isn't ancient.
-It doesn't claim roots in forgotten civilizations or secret lineages passed down through centuries.
-It started in England in the late 1970s, and we know exactly who started it and why.

-This traceable history is actually part of what makes chaos magic interesting.
-You can read the original texts.
-You can find interviews with the founders.
-There's no mystery about where it came from, which means you can evaluate it on its own terms rather than taking someone's word about its legitimacy.

-Here's how it happened.
+Unlike magical traditions that claim ancient or unknowable origins, chaos magic has a documented history.
+We know who started it, when they started it, and what they were reacting against.
+This isn't a drawback.
+It's one of the most honest things about the practice.

+Chaos magic emerged in England during the late 1970s.
+It has founders with names and published works.
+It developed in a specific cultural context that shaped what it became.
+Understanding that context helps you understand what chaos magic is actually for.

-## The Landscape of Western Occultism in the 1970s
+## The 1970s Occult Landscape

-To understand why chaos magic emerged, it helps to know what else was available to someone interested in magic in 1970s Britain.
+To understand why chaos magic emerged, you need to know what it was pushing against.

-The dominant traditions included ceremonial magic descended from the Hermetic Order of the Golden Dawn, Aleister Crowley's Thelema, and the growing Wiccan movement.
-These systems offered rich symbol sets, structured training, and initiatory paths for dedicated practitioners.
-They also tended to require significant study, formal initiation, and commitment to specific cosmologies and ritual forms.

-None of this was wrong.
-These traditions worked for many people and continue to thrive today.
-But a few young practitioners were looking for something different.
-Peter Carroll and Ray Sherwin were drawn to magic but wanted a more direct, experimental approach.
-Rather than rejecting existing traditions as invalid, they asked a different question: what's the minimum effective practice?
-What actually produces results when you strip away the cultural and religious trappings?

-Their answer became chaos magic.
+By the 1970s, Western occultism was dominated by established traditions with formal structures.
+The Hermetic Order of the Golden Dawn had developed an elaborate system of grades, rituals, and correspondences in the late 1800s.
+Thelema, founded by Aleister Crowley in the early 1900s, offered its own complex framework.
+Wicca, formalized by Gerald Gardner in the 1950s, was growing rapidly and had its own initiatory degrees and required practices.

+These traditions produced valuable material.
+They also shared certain tendencies: hierarchical structures, lengthy study requirements, expensive tools and regalia, and the expectation that practitioners would commit to specific belief systems.

+Some practitioners found this frustrating.
+They wanted to *do* magic, not spend years working through grades or saving up for ritual equipment.
+They questioned whether all the elaborate ceremony was actually necessary or just accumulated tradition that no one had bothered to test.

 ## The Founders

-**Peter Carroll** began practicing magic in the early 1970s while studying science at the University of London.
-His scientific background shaped his approach.
-He wanted to understand magic in terms of technique and results rather than faith and tradition.

-In 1978, Carroll published *Liber Null*, a short text that laid out the core principles of what would become chaos magic.
-It emphasized practical technique over elaborate theory and introduced the concept of gnosis as the engine that powers magical work.
-He later expanded his ideas in *Psychonaut* and *Liber Kaos*, bringing in concepts from physics and mathematics.
-The term "chaos" itself came partly from chaos theory, the branch of mathematics dealing with complex systems and unpredictability.

-**Ray Sherwin** was Carroll's collaborator in developing chaos magic.
-His book *The Book of Results*, also published in 1978, focused specifically on sigil magic and how to make it work.
-Where Carroll leaned toward theory and framework, Sherwin emphasized practical application.
+Two figures are credited with founding chaos magic: Peter Carroll and Ray Sherwin.

+Peter Carroll published *Liber Null* in 1978.
+The book was short, practical, and stripped of the verbose style common in occult writing.
+Carroll presented techniques directly, explained how to use them, and encouraged readers to experiment rather than accept anything on faith.
+He drew on chaos theory and quantum physics as conceptual frameworks, though these references were more metaphorical than scientific.

+Ray Sherwin published *The Book of Results* the same year.
+Where Carroll offered a broader philosophical framework, Sherwin focused specifically on sigil magic, providing clear instructions for creating and charging sigils.
+His approach was equally pragmatic.

 Together, Carroll and Sherwin founded the Illuminates of Thanateros (IOT) in 1978.
-This was the first chaos magic organization, designed to provide structure for practitioners while avoiding the rigid hierarchies they'd seen elsewhere.
-The IOT established local groups called "pacts" across Europe and eventually North America.

-Sherwin later distanced himself from organized chaos magic, preferring solitary practice.
-This split reflects a tension that still exists in chaos magic today: some practitioners value community and shared exploration, while others see any organization as contrary to the DIY spirit of the practice.

-These aren't mythical figures shrouded in legend.
-They're real people who wrote books, gave interviews, and sometimes disagreed with each other publicly.
-You can read their work and decide for yourself what you think of it.
+The name was deliberately provocative, combining Thanatos (death) and Eros (sex) as fundamental drives.
+The IOT was structured as a "magical order," but one that explicitly rejected the dogmatism of earlier orders.
+It was meant to be a network for experimentation, not a hierarchy dispensing authorized truth.

-## Austin Osman Spare: The Grandfather of Chaos Magic
+## Austin Osman Spare: The Grandfather of Sigils

 Carroll and Sherwin didn't invent sigil magic.
-They built on the work of Austin Osman Spare, an English artist and occultist who lived from 1886 to 1956.
+They drew heavily on the work of Austin Osman Spare, a British artist and occultist who lived from 1886 to 1956.

-Spare developed his sigil technique in the early twentieth century.
-His method involved condensing a statement of intent into an abstract symbol, then charging it through intense focus or exhaustion and releasing it to the subconscious mind.
-He believed the conscious mind got in the way of magic, so the key was to forget the sigil's meaning and let deeper parts of the psyche do the work.

-Spare was largely ignored during his lifetime.
-He died in poverty, his magical writings known only to a small circle.
-Carroll and Sherwin rediscovered his work and recognized its potential.
-They refined his sigil technique and placed it at the center of chaos magic practice.

-Spare himself wasn't a chaos magician.
-The term didn't exist when he was alive.
-But his practical, stripped-down approach to magic provided the foundation for everything that came after.
-If Carroll and Sherwin are the founders of chaos magic, Spare is its grandfather.
+Spare developed his own magical system decades before chaos magic existed.
+His technique for creating sigils from statements of intent, then charging them and forgetting them, became foundational to chaos magic practice.
+He also emphasized the role of the subconscious mind and what he called the "kia" or life force.

+Spare worked largely in obscurity.
+He rejected the organized occult scene of his time and lived in poverty in south London, producing art and developing his idiosyncratic system.
+Chaos magicians rediscovered his work and recognized him as a forerunner.
+They adapted his techniques into a broader framework.

+If you're interested in the history of other divination methods that developed outside mainstream traditions, [the history of playing card divination](/playing-card-divination-unveiling-its-roots-and-history) covers similar territory.

-## Punk, Postmodernism, and the Cultural Moment
+## The Cultural Moment

 Chaos magic didn't emerge in a vacuum.
-Late 1970s England was the era of punk rock, economic instability, and widespread distrust of established institutions.
-The Sex Pistols released "Anarchy in the U.K." in 1976.
-Margaret Thatcher would become Prime Minister in 1979.
-It was a moment when questioning authority felt not just acceptable but necessary.

-Chaos magic shares punk's DIY ethos.
-Make your own rules.
-Don't wait for permission.
-Figure it out yourself.
-The early chaos magicians photocopied their texts and passed them hand to hand, building a community outside traditional publishing and occult establishments.

-The philosophy of postmodernism also shaped chaos magic's development.
-Postmodern thinkers questioned whether any single narrative or belief system could claim absolute truth.
-Chaos magic took this idea and made it practical: if no belief system is ultimately "true," then you can adopt and discard beliefs based on whether they're useful.

-Discordianism, a satirical religion (or genuine religion disguised as satire, depending on who you ask) based around the Greek goddess of chaos, also fed into the mix.
-Founded in the late 1950s, Discordianism encouraged irreverence toward all belief systems, including itself.
-Its playful, paradoxical approach influenced chaos magic's willingness to take nothing too seriously.
+The late 1970s in Britain was a specific cultural moment.

+Punk rock was in full swing, with its DIY ethos and rejection of bloated, overproduced rock music.
+The attitude was: you don't need to be a virtuoso to start a band.
+Just pick up a guitar and play.
+Chaos magic applied the same logic to occultism.
+You don't need years of training to do magic.
+Just try something and see if it works.

+Postmodernism was reshaping philosophy and the arts, questioning grand narratives and fixed meanings.
+The idea that truth was constructed rather than discovered, that you could play with frameworks rather than being trapped by them, fit neatly with the chaos magic approach to belief.

+Discordianism, a "joke religion" founded in the late 1950s that worshipped Eris, goddess of chaos and discord, also influenced early chaos magicians.
+Discordianism treated seriousness itself as a trap, using humor and absurdity as spiritual tools.
+This playfulness found its way into chaos magic's willingness to work with pop culture, fictional entities, and deliberately absurd frameworks.

-## How Chaos Magic Spread
+## How It Spread

-For its first decade, chaos magic remained a small movement centered in Britain and connected through the IOT and its pacts.
-Practitioners shared ideas through correspondence, photocopied texts, and the magazine *Chaos International*, which ran from 1986 to 1999.

-The 1990s brought chaos magic to wider audiences.
-Phil Hine's *Condensed Chaos*, published in 1995, offered a more accessible introduction than Carroll's denser theoretical works.
-Grant Morrison, the comic book writer behind *The Invisibles* and *Batman*, spoke openly about practicing chaos magic and incorporated its concepts into his work, introducing the ideas to readers who'd never picked up an occult book.
+The IOT established "pacts" (local groups) in various countries throughout the 1980s.
+Chaos magic spread through these networks and through zines and small press publications.

+*Chaos International*, a magazine dedicated to chaos magic, ran from 1986 to 2004 and provided a forum for practitioners to share techniques and debate ideas.

+The publication of Phil Hine's *Condensed Chaos* in 1995 marked another turning point.
+Hine wrote in an accessible, practical style that made chaos magic approachable to newcomers.
+The book remains one of the most recommended introductions to the practice.

+Grant Morrison, the comic book writer, brought chaos magic concepts to a wider audience through works like *The Invisibles* in the 1990s.
+Morrison spoke openly about their magical practice in interviews and incorporated sigil techniques into their creative process.

 The internet accelerated everything.
-Chaos magic found new audiences on forums, blogs, and eventually platforms like Tumblr, Reddit, and TikTok.
-What started as a handful of British occultists questioning tradition became a global, decentralized practice.
+Forums, websites, and later social media allowed chaos magic ideas to spread far beyond the small network of the IOT.
+The decentralized, anti-authoritarian nature of chaos magic suited the internet well.
+There was no central organization controlling the message.

 ## Chaos Magic Today

-There's no central authority that controls chaos magic.
-No one can excommunicate you or tell you you're doing it wrong.
-Practitioners range from those who approach it as pure psychology to those who hold fully metaphysical beliefs about what magic does and how it works.

-The DIY, experimental spirit remains the common thread.
-Chaos magic continues to evolve, absorbing new influences and adapting to new contexts.
-If you're reading this, you're part of its ongoing history.
+Today, chaos magic has no central authority, no official doctrine, and no gatekeepers deciding who counts as a "real" practitioner.

+This is by design.
+The founders explicitly rejected the model of magical orders that controlled access to knowledge and required advancement through ranks.
+They wanted a practice that belonged to whoever found it useful.

+The result is a loose, global community of practitioners who share techniques, argue about theory, and experiment constantly.
+Some work within the IOT structure.
+Many have no formal affiliation at all.
+Chaos magic ideas have influenced the broader witchcraft and occult communities, even among people who don't identify as chaos magicians.

+The lack of gatekeeping means anyone can claim the label, which occasionally produces cringe-worthy results.
+It also means the practice remains alive and evolving rather than frozen in the interpretations of a founding generation.

-## Further Reading & References
+## Further Reading

-For readers interested in the documented history of chaos magic:

-- *[The History of British Magick After Crowley](https://archive.org/details/dave-evans-the-history-of-british-magic-after-crowley-_-kenneth-grant-amado-crow)* by Dave Evans offers an academic study covering chaos magic's emergence alongside other post-Crowley movements
-- *Chaos International* magazine archives provide firsthand accounts from the 1980s and 90s
+If you want to explore the history of chaos magic more deeply, these sources offer scholarly or historically grounded perspectives:

+- Dave Evans, *The History of British Magic After Crowley* (2007)
+- Egil Asprem and Kennet Granholm, eds., *Contemporary Esotericism* (2013), particularly the chapters on chaos magic
+- Original interviews and essays by Carroll, Sherwin, and Hine for primary source material

+I'm not listing the foundational texts like *Liber Null* or *Condensed Chaos* here because they're practical manuals, not histories.
+They're worth reading if you want to practice, but they won't give you the critical distance of someone examining the movement from outside.

-## Where to Go From Here
+## Something to Consider

-Knowing where something comes from can make it easier to engage with on your own terms.
-Chaos magic's history is recent enough that you can read the original sources yourself and form your own opinions.

-The next post in this series covers the core philosophy behind chaos magic: what it actually means to treat belief as a tool, and why that idea changes how you approach practice.

-Before you move on, a question to sit with:

-*Chaos magic emerged because a few people got frustrated with being told there was only one right way to do things.
-Have you ever encountered gatekeeping in spiritual or creative spaces?
-Systems that seemed designed to keep beginners out rather than welcome them in?
-How did that shape what you were willing to explore?*
+One of the stranger aspects of chaos magic history is how a movement built on rejecting gatekeeping still produced its own hierarchies and personalities and drama.
+The IOT has had schisms and controversies.
+Certain names carry more weight than others.
+Online spaces can be just as cliquish as any lodge.

+This doesn't invalidate the practice.
+It's a reminder that humans form hierarchies almost automatically, even when we're trying not to.
+Knowing the history helps you see chaos magic as a human project with human flaws, not a perfect system handed down from somewhere.

+History tells you where something came from.
+Philosophy tells you how it actually works.
+The next post in this series digs into the core idea that makes chaos magic distinct from other practices: the concept of belief as a tool.
+What does it mean to adopt a belief temporarily?
+Why would you want to?
+And how does this shift change your relationship to magic and practice?
+[Core Philosophy: Belief as a Tool](/chaos-magic-belief-as-tool) explores these questions.